+(6)Amount reflects fees earned for service as a director of Heritage Bank, division of Glacier Bank.

-Amount reflects fees earned for service as a director of Heritage Bank, division of Glacier Bank.
-Mr. Espinoza was elected to the Board effective December 1, 2022.
+Amount reflects fees earned for service as a director of The Foothills Bank, division of Glacier Bank.
+(7)

-- Amount reflects fees earned for services as a director of The Foothills Bank, division of Glacier Bank for all of 2022. - Amount reflects fees earned for service as a director of Glacier Bank (MT), division of Glacier Bank. - (10) Amount reflects fees earned for service as a director of Mountain West Bank, division of Glacier Bank.
-(11) Amount reflects fees earned for service as a director of Western Security Bank, division of Glacier Bank.
+(8) Amount reflects fees earned for service as a director of Glacier Bank (MT), division of Glacier Bank.
+(9) Amount reflects fees earned for service as a director of Mountain West Bank, division of Glacier Bank.

+(10) Amount reflects fees earned for service as a director of Western Security Bank, division of Glacier Bank.